 The Fujifilm X-T1 and the Fujifilm X-M1 are two digital cameras that were revealed to the public, respectively, in January 2014 and June 2013.
 Both the X-T1 and the X-M1 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 16 megapixel.

 The physical size and weight of the Fujifilm X-T1 and the Fujifilm X-M1 are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-T1 – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-M1 is notably smaller (32 percent) than the Fujifilm X-T1.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-M1 is considerably smaller (32 percent) than the Fujifilm X-T1.
 Moreover, the X-M1 is markedly lighter (25 percent) than the X-T1.
 It is worth mentioning in this context that the X-T1 is splash and dust resistant, while the X-M1 does not feature any corresponding weather-sealing.